 We have a lot of exciting opportunities for youth to get involved with science programs in 4-H!

-The statewide South Carolina 4-H Engineering Challenge, presented by Enlighten SC, will be held March 25, 2017 at Orangeburg-Calhoun Technical College.
+The statewide South Carolina 4-H Engineering Challenge, presented by Enlighten SC, will be held Saturday, April 14, 2018, at Midlands Technical College - Airport Campus.
 Check out our webpage for more information on the SC 4-H Engineering Challenge!

 - Open to youth ages 9-19 years of age